-Once I got over this urge to be 5 again I sat with Evey and looked at the Maplelea Girls website.
+Once I got over this urge to be five again, I sat with Evey and looked at the Maplelea Girls website.
 The Maplelea Girls™ are from six different regions of Canada: the Rockies, rural prairies, urban Ontario, the Maritimes, Quebec and northern Canada.
 Each character has a distinctive personality, strong values, and empowering stories to tell.
-Although these characters celebrate a variety of lifestyles, activities and interests, they all share a special spirit and imagination, a sense of adventure and a satisfaction with being just who they are at this time of their lives.
+Although these characters celebrate a variety of lifestyles, activities, and interests, they all share a special spirit and imagination, a sense of adventure and satisfaction with being just who they are at this time of their lives.
 Each doll has:

 - A unique outfit that matches the doll’s interests and personality traits.

 - A journal – a six-ring expandable story journal with 32 pages of written and illustrated material and 32 pages of questions, prompts, and blank pages to fill in.
 The journal comes in both English and French for the entire Maplelea line, as well as Inuktitut for Saila, the Inuit doll.

 - A Keepsake box – a sturdy keepsake box that can be used for play or doll accessory storage.

 We sat and looked at the dolls together.
 At $99.99 they are reasonable for a premium doll, but not something we could afford easily.
 If we were to buy Evey one for her birthday in June, it would have to be the right one.
 I, of course, knew exactly which doll she would choose.
 Obviously, it would be Jenna, the doll from Nova Scotia who has “fiery red hair and a personality to match” – Evey’s doll twin.

 But to my surprise, she said: “No, I wouldn’t like that one.”
 Ah, I thought, she must like the west coast doll Taryn, who has a “passion for painting and the wilderness” – just like Evey!